 ABF is implemented as part of the "collective variable calculations" (colvars) module [8] of NAMD.
 The colvars module is extensively documented in the NAMD user's guide.
-Other information about the ABF method can be found on a dedicated website, http://www.edam.uhp-nancy.fr/ABF.
+Other information about the ABF method can be found in reference 9.
 A basic working knowledge of VMD is highly recommended.